Ten tips for applying to Dentistry

-The application process for Dentistry is complex and lengthy.
-There are many hoops to jump through, so here are our top ten tips to help you through it!
+The Dentistry application process is complex and lengthy.
+Here are some top tips to help you through it.

 1. Always apply through UCAS

 No dental school in the UK accepts direct applications; you have to apply through the standard UCAS procedure.
 The deadline for medical and dental applications through UCAS is 15 October.

 2. Have good reasons for choosing Dentistry

 Universities will be looking for reasons why they should give you – out of hundreds of applicants – an interview.
 Don't say you're applying because the money is good, or because one of your parents/guardians does it.
 If those are your reasons, maybe have a rethink about what you want to do in the future.

 3. Get as much work experience as possible

 For medical subjects, universities will want to know that you have the relevant knowledge and you’re aware of what you’re getting into.
 Get plenty of work experience – two weeks should be the bare minimum before you apply, but aim for more.
 Try and gain experience in different areas, for example, endodontics, paediatrics or general surgery.

 Universities don't want people who can't offer leadership qualities and the ability to think on the spot.
 You won't necessarily gain these skills if you’re only shadowing one dentist for a month.
 If you play a sport, are in a theatre group, play a musical instrument, or have any hobby at all, shout about it.
 You’ll have gained transferrable skills through these activities, so they will work in your favour.

 Similar to the second tip, make sure to show off your dental knowledge and prove that you really care about the subject.
 Express this in your application, and don't be modest.